+This course introduces a range of topics in artificial intelligence including classical search algorithms, knowledge bases and logical inference, Bayesian networks and statistical inference, and machine learning.
 Emphasis is given to applications of these techniques.
 Students are required to implement many of the algorithms discussed throughout the course in the form of multiple larger projects.
-PREREQUISITE: CPSC 2500, MATH 3010, and either MATH 4010 or MATH 2120.
-EXPECTATION: Proficient in python programming.
+PREREQUISITE: CPSC 2500, MATH 2120 or MATH 4010, MATH 2010.
+EXPECTATION: Strong mathematical background and Python proficiency.
 OFFERED: With sufficient demand.